Simple qudit ZX and ZH calculi, via integrals: Discrete integrals

-We may apply this notion of integration to operator-valued functions, as is typical for wave-functions in quantum mechanics.
-For instance, one may define~\\[-1ex] ~\\[-1ex] Note that in the usual approach to describing wave-functions over $\R$, one takes $\ket{x}$ to represent a point-mass distribution (\emph{i.e.},~it isn't a vector $\vec v \in \C^\R$ for which $v_x = 1$), so that the following equality holds:~\\[-1ex] ~\\[-1ex] where here $\delta_z(x)$ is a shifted Dirac distribution (see Appendix~\ref{apx:dirac-distributions} for more details).
-In the vector space $\cH$, to avoid notational confusion, we prefer to reserve the symbol `$\ket{x}$' to represent a unit-norm standard basis vector (\emph{i.e.},~a~vector $\vec v \in \cH$ such that $v_x = 1$); but we may introduce a symbol `$\kket{x}$' which denotes the vector $\kket{x} \,=\, \tfrac{1}{\nu} \ket{x}$, specifically so that we may write~\\[-1ex]
+For the set $\D = \{L,L\,{+}\,1,\ldots,U\,{-}\,1,U\}$, consider the $\sigma$-algebra $\mathcal B = \wp(\D)$ consisting of all subsets of $\D$.
+Define the measure ${\mu: \mathcal B \to \R}$ on this $\sigma$-algebra given by $\mu(S) \;=\; \# S \cdot \nu^2$, where $\nu > 0$ can in principle be chosen freely.
+This presents $\D$ as a measure space, the purpose of which is to allow us to define (multi-)linear operators on $\cH$ as arising from integrals with respect to that measure.
+For a function $f: \Z \to \C$, we may define a notion of integration of $f$ over a subset $S \subset \D$:~\\[-3.0ex] ~\\[-2.25ex] We may apply this notion of integration to operator-valued functions, as is typical for wave-functions in quantum mechanics.
+For instance, one may define~\\[-3.5ex] ~\\[-2.5ex] In the usual approach to describing wave-functions over $\R$, one takes $\ket{x}$ to represent a point-mass distribution (\emph{i.e.},~not a vector $\vec v \in \C^\R$ for which $v_x = 1$), so that the equality~\\[-3.5ex] ~\\[-2.25ex] holds.
+Here $\delta_z(x)$ is a shifted Dirac distribution (see Appendix~\ref{apx:dirac-distributions} for more details). \footnote{ While it is not necessary to understand our results, readers who are interested in connections between the integrals and measures presented here with integration over compact groups, may be interested in remarks which we make in Appendix~\ref{apx:continuous-models}. } To avoid notational confusion, we prefer to reserve the symbol `$\ket{x}$' to represent a unit-norm standard basis vector in $\cH$ (\emph{i.e.},~a~vector $\vec v \in \cH$ such that $v_x = 1$), and introduce a symbol `$\kket{x}$' which denotes the vector $\kket{x} \,=\, \tfrac{1}{\nu} \ket{x}$, specifically so that~\\[-3.5ex] ~\\[-2.0ex] and also~\\[-3.25ex] ~\\[-2.25ex] The notation `$\kket{x}$' provides us the flexibility to consider which measures $\mu: \mathcal B \to \R$ are best suited for defining convenient semantics for ZX and ZH generators, while retaining the features provided by Dirac distributions over $\R$, and without constraining $\nu$.